snakelayer/gw2-raid-assist/README.md

  - Sabetha: compass and cannon timer
 - Outputs stats for each raid attempt, which is intended to help players understand what went wrong, where/when errors occurred, and possible ways to improve.
 - Explanation of stat output columns:
- - DodgeSpeedAttainedCount: The number of times the player's movement speed suggested they were dodging.
-Clients are not sent endurance values of other agents, so dodges can't be directly counted (except for yourself).
-This is an attempted *estimate* at the number of times a player has dodged.
-As such, this number can both overestimate (eg: Superspeed) and underestimate (eg: dodging into a horizontal barrier).
+ - DodgeCount: The number of times a player dodged.
+ - SuperspeedCount: The number of times a player had superspeed.
  - HeavyHitsTaken: The number of times a player took a **heavy** hit.
 A heavy hit is any single instance of damage above a specific boss-dependent threshold.
 Usually, (at the time of this writing) damage values above this threshold can be avoided.
 Values lower than this are generally unavoidable periodic damage.
  - HeavyDamageTaken: The total damage a player has taken from heavy hits.
  - TotalDamageTaken: The total damage a player has taken in a single raid attempt.